 AUSTIN, Texas (Dec.
-16, 2019) – Audubon Texas today released the names of the winners of the annual Women in Conservation Awards, who will be honored during a luncheon in Dallas next spring hosted by Audubon Texas, the state office of the National Audubon Society.
+16, 2019; updated March 25, 2020) – Audubon Texas today released the names of the winners of the annual Women in Conservation Awards, who will be honored during an Oct.
+28 luncheon hosted by Audubon Texas, the state office of the National Audubon Society.

 “These amazing Texans not only represent leadership needed in one of our most challenging times for natural resources, but inspire us all to dig deeper,” said Suzanne Langley, Vice President and Executive Director of Audubon Texas.
 “For decades, women have been at the forefront of protecting the land, air and waters that Texans, birds and other wildlife depend upon.”